YWpepper/YWpepper.github.io/_pages/about.md

 My research interests lie in the intersection of kernel methods and computational statistics.
 Specifically, I am exploring the applications of Kernelized Stein Discrepancy to address challenges in computational statistics, including areas such as distribution testing, particle-based inference and parameter estimation.

 ## Education
-:mortar_board: PhD in Modern Statistics and Statistical Machine Learning, 2020-2024, <span class="grey">Imperial College London</span> \
+:mortar_board: PhD  in Modern Statistics and Statistical Machine Learning, 2027-2030, <span class="grey">Unknown just for plan </span> \
-:mortar_board: MASt (Part III) in Mathematical Statistics, 2019-2020, <span class="grey">University of Cambridge</span> \
+:mortar_board: MASt in Transportation Major, 2024-2027, <span class="grey">University of Jiling</span> \
-:mortar_board: BSc in Mathematics with Statistics, 2016-2019, <span class="grey">Imperial College London</span>
+:mortar_board: BSc  in Computer Science and Technology, 2020-2024, <span class="grey">University of Shantou</span>

 ## Resources
 [Here](https://github.com/XingLLiu/ImperialCollegePosterTemplate) is an **unofficial** LaTex poster template for maths/stats projects with a Imperial College theme.
 See the links therein for references.